NITHISH74/Experiment-2--Implementation-of-Perceptron/README.md

 ## The Math of Perceptron:

 * If we represent samples as vectors of size n, where ‘n’ is the number of its features, a Perceptron can be modeled through the composition of two functions.
 The first one f(x) maps the input features  ‘x’  vector to a scalar value, shifted by a bias ‘b’.

 ![image](https://user-images.githubusercontent.com/94164665/230730755-4ee0d921-07c2-4c90-804c-2ce509a74729.png)

-* A threshold function, usually __Heaviside or sign functions__, maps the scalar value to a binary output:
+* A threshold function, usually __Heaviside or sign functions__, maps the scalar value to a binary output.

 ![image](https://user-images.githubusercontent.com/94164665/230730782-802ef023-669f-4d33-b77f-6a060a2aa06a.png)

 * Indeed if the neuron output is exactly zero it cannot be assumed that the sample belongs to the first sample since it lies on the boundary between the two classes.
 Nonetheless for the sake of simplicity,ignore this situation.